touhidurrr/iplist-youtube/README.md

 It has a little chance of listing some wrong **IPs** In some cases.
 With a warning or error.

-to use the `list_generator.sh` file run this commands in the folder cantainng the files.
+To use the `list_generator.sh` file run these commands in the folder containing the files.
 ```bash
 chmod +x list_generator.sh
 ./list_generator.sh